Caratinga: Politics and administration

 Municipal administration in Caratinga is carried out by the Executive and Legislative branches.
 The Executive branch is led by the mayor, who is supported by a cabinet of secretaries.
-Following the 1930 Revolution, which separated the Executive and Legislative powers, the first mayor of the municipality was Jorge Coura Filho, who served from 1931 to 1932.
+Following the Revolution of 1930, which separated the Executive and Legislative powers, the first mayor of the municipality was Jorge Coura Filho, who served from 1931 to 1932.
 In the 2024 municipal elections, Giovanni Correa da Silva (Dr. Giovanni) was elected mayor, representing the Liberal Party (PL) with 33.27% of the valid votes, alongside Ronaldo Gomes de Carvalho (Ronaldo da Milla, NOVO) as deputy mayor.
 The Legislative branch is represented by the municipal chamber, composed of 17 councilors.
 The chamber is responsible for drafting and voting on laws essential to municipal administration and the Executive branch, particularly the participatory budget (budget guidelines law).

 In support of the legislative process and the work of the secretariats, several active municipal councils exist, including those for the rights of children and adolescents (established in 1991), guardianship (1991), elderly rights (2002), rights of persons with disabilities (2009), and policies for women (2003).
 Caratinga is governed by its organic law, enacted on 21 April 1990, and hosts a judicial district of the state judiciary, classified as a special jurisdiction, which includes the municipalities of Bom Jesus do Galho, Córrego Novo, Entre Folhas, Imbé de Minas, Piedade de Caratinga, Pingo-d'Água, Santa Bárbara do Leste, Santa Rita de Minas, Ubaporanga, and Vargem Alegre.
 As of September 2024, the municipality had registered voters, according to the Superior Electoral Court (TSE).